znegva/znegva.github.io/_posts/2018-05-06-git-gnome-keyring.md

   ```

-Note: need at least git 2.11
+Note: needs at least git 2.11